Website Catholic Relief Services (CRS)

 Key Working Relationships:

-Internal: Country Representative, Head of Programs, Business Development Specialist, Head of Operations, Finance Manager and CRS Global Shelter and Settlement Technical Advisors.
+Internal-Nepal: Country Manager, Business Development Specialist, Head of Operations, Finance Manager, Human Resources Manager and Communications Manager.

 ***Our Catholic identity is at the heart of our mission and operations.
 Catholic Relief Services carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas.
 We welcome as a part of our staff people of all faiths and secular traditions who share our values and our commitment to serving those in need.